skosachiov/linux-remote-assistance/README.md

 ## Fast start (ansible automation)

-Tested on Ubunru 20.04 and Centos Stream 8.
+Tested on Ubuntu 20.04 and Centos Stream 8.

 ### Server configuration
 1. Logon to the server and get root access